GregJackalis/READ_ME-Repository/README.md

 - 👋 Hi, I’m @GregJackalis.
-- 👀 I’m interested in Back-End, Front-End development, and Game development.
+- 👀 I’m interested in Back-End, Front-End development, and Sowtate Development in general.
 - 🌱 I’m currently studying Computer Science at the University of Derby.
-- 📖 I’m looking to work on any projects that will offer me essential knowledge about software engineering, game development, and more.
+- 📖 I’m looking to work on any projects that will offer me essential knowledge about software engineering.
 - 📫 How to reach me => Email: grigoriosTsakalis@gmail.com